Published on January 28, 2021

 Fires on the Driveway: The Safe Way to do it

-Recently the Government of Alberta released new guidelines and restrictions to help curb the COVID-19 numbers.
+Public health measures must be adhered to while enjoying a driveway fire.
 The limitations include no gatherings indoors.
-Outdoor gatherings are restricted to 10 people.
+Outdoor gatherings are restricted to 10 people (updated June 1, 2021).
 The rules around gathering size have made it difficult for individuals to connect at home.
 The City of St. Albert has come up with the idea to allow residents to have their fire pits on the driveway to help connect people in a safe space.

 It is strongly recommended to use a propane fire pit as it does not produce smoke or sparks and is easier to extinguish.